 First, select the objects that you want to put together in a group.
 There are two ways you can do it.

 - Click the mouse and drag it to select several objects.
-If you notice an object that you do not intend to become part of the group, hold the Ctrl key and click on it to unselect it.
+If you notice an object that you do not intend to become part of the group, hold the Control key and click on it to unselect it.